MicrosoftDocs/power-platform/power-platform/admin/customer-managed-key.md

 Customers using the previous [manage the encryption key](manage-encryption-key.md) (BYOK) feature, can use this new customer-managed key to encrypt their  environments.
 They can add both type of environments:

-- Add non-BYOK enabled environments – these are environments that were not encrypted with own key.
+- Add non-BYOK enabled environments – these are environments that weren't encrypted with own key.
 - Migrate BYOK enabled environments – these are environments that are encrypted with own key.

 ##### Enterprise policy